Getting Started

 - Edit the

-file in the$HOME/dsail
+file in the$HOME/jaxon

 directory. - Replace

-with the exact path, such as/home/my_user/dsail
+with the exact path, such as/home/my_user/jaxon

 .